chtrembl/azure-cloud/petstore/04-configure-git-hub-action-for-ci-cd-into-app-service/README.md

 ☑️ GitHub Action to CI/CD into App Service, showcasing the details behind building/deploying and the associated meta data reflecting within the running application

+☑️ Build Meta Data appears within your running application which matches the container configuration reflected in your App Service

 > 📝 Please Note, if you're interested in viewing the web hook that got created, **automagically**, when Container Configuration was updated to sync with Azure Container Registry, you can view these under the Azure Container Registry as seen below.